dmorrill10/dmorrill10.github.io/index.md

 *Part-Time Course Development Assistant*

+- Developed code infrastructure and tools for students.
+- Drafted assignments.

 `W2016`
 **CMPUT 275 (Introduction to Tangible Computing II)**, University of Alberta

 *Part-Time Teaching Assistant*

+- Helped students during a once a week office hour.
+- Marked assignments.
+- Answered student questions.
+- Evaluated project demonstrations and provided feedback to students.

 `F2015`
 **CMPUT 101 (Introduction to Computing)**, University of Alberta

 *Full-Time Teaching Assistant*

+- Taught a lab section on my own.
+- Presented course material coherently to students.
+- Led students through relevant exercises.
+- Provided advice and guidance to students in lab and during one-on-one meetings, on course material and computing science in general.
+- Evaluated course work to grade and provide feedback to students.

 `W2014`
 **CMPUT 175 (Introduction to the Foundations of Computing II)**, University of Alberta

 *Full-Time Teaching Assistant*

+- Taught a lab section on my own.
+- Presented course material coherently to students.
+- Led students through relevant exercises.
+- Provided advice and guidance to students in lab and during one-on-one meetings, on course material and computing science in general.
+- Evaluated course work to grade and provide feedback to students.

+## Community Service

+``Jan 2010-Aug 2012``{: class='work-experience'}
+**Golden Key International Honour Society, University of Alberta Chapter**,

+*VP Communications and Webmaster*

+- Led a 9th grade class on a tour of campus and helped organize lab demonstrations.
+- Created new chapter website and answered emails.
+- Attended 2011 Canadian Summit in Niagra Falls, Ontario, Canada.
+- Attended workshops and completed a service project at a St. Mary's Food Bank during the 2010 International Summit in Scottsdale, Arizona, United States.
+- Volunteered at 2010 Canadian Summit hosted by our chapter.

+``Sep 2010-Apr 2011``{: class='work-experience'}
+**University of Alberta Campust Food Bank**, Edmonton

+*Team Leader*

+- Interviewed prospective volunteers and completed reference checks.
+- Provided input during volunteer selection that led to the hiring of new volunteers.
+- Trained new volunteers.
+- Led volunteers during shifts and special events.

+``May 2009-Aug 2010``{: class='work-experience'}
+**University of Alberta Campust Food Bank**, Edmonton

+*Volunteer*

+- Attended to the needs of clients.
+- Provided them with perishables and toiletries.
+- Filled food hampers.
+- Completed office tasks.
+- Answered the phone and took messages.
+- Updated client records.
+- Sorted and stored food donations.

+``Sep 2009-Apr 2010``{: class='work-experience'}
+**University of Alberta Faculty of Science**,

+*Science Mentor*

+- Answered students questions about science programs and Science 100.

+``October 3, 2009``{: class='work-experience'}
+**University of Alberta Computing Science Department**,

+*Volunteer*

+- Volunteer for the University of Alberta Open House representing the Computing Science Department.
+- Promoted the department.
+- Answered questions about computing science and career opportunities with a computing science degree.

+``September 18, 2009``{: class='work-experience'}
+**Science 100**,

+*Volunteer*

+- Helped promote Jay Ingram's presentation, *Darwin's Sexy Science: The Evolution of Human Sexuality*.

+``Sep 2007-Apr 2008``{: class='work-experience'}
+**Barrhead Skating Club**,

+*Assistant CanSkate Coach*

+- Ran skating drills and games. independently of the head coach.
+- Kept students interested and motivated.
+- Coached individual students when they had difficulties.
+- Encouraged students to work harder and improve their skating.

+``Sep 2007-Apr 2008``{: class='work-experience'}
+**Barrhead Skating Club**,

+*Assistant Power Skating Coach*

+- Instructed and critiqued hockey skating techniques.
+- Ran skating drills and games. independently of the head coach.
+- Kept students interested and motivated.
+- Coached individual students when they had difficulties.
+- Encouraged students to work harder and improve their skating.

+``Feb 2003-Jun 2004``{: class='work-experience'}
+**Silent River Kung Fu (Stony Plain, AB)**,

+*Assistant Kung Fu Instructor*

+- Led warm ups and group games.
+- Led groups through technique review.
+- Demonstrated and explained techniques.
+- Critiqued students on their form.

 ## Projects